cwgoes/pluranimity.org/_posts/2019-05-19-comparative-advantages-distributed-ledgers.md

 <span id="14">14</span>: [Terra Ignota (series)](https://en.wikipedia.org/wiki/Terra_Ignota), Ada Palmer.<br />
 <span id="15">15</span>: [Status as a Service](https://www.eugenewei.com/blog/2019/2/19/status-as-a-service), Eugene Wei.<br />

-<span id=""></span> For those familiar with existing ledgers such as Bitcoin or Ethereum, this may be difficult to conceptualize since most present ledgers do not natively provide transaction introspection, but the limitation is not theoretical.
+<span id="??">??</span>: For those familiar with existing ledgers such as Bitcoin or Ethereum, this may be difficult to conceptualize since most present ledgers do not natively provide transaction introspection, but the limitation is not theoretical.
 As an example in this direction consider the [Wyvern DEX protocol](https://wyvernprotocol.com/docs).

-<span id=""></span>: [U.S. EP-3 Intercepted in the Black Sea](https://www.navy.mil/submit/display.asp?story_id=107669), US Naval Forces, 6th Fleet.<br />
+<span id="??">??</span>: For an amusing illustration of the realpolitik involved, read Pentagon press releases, like [this one](https://www.navy.mil/submit/display.asp?story_id=107669) complaining about a Russian SU-27 flying past an American EP-3 in the Black Sea.
+The Black Sea is on the Russian coast - for comparision, imagine a Russian or Chinese carrier parked off California.
+Ape chest-banging incarnate.

-<span id=""></span>: [Hanson on Signalling](https://www.econtalk.org/hanson-on-signalling/), Russ Roberts / Robin Hanson.<br />
+<span id="??">??</span>: [Hanson on Signalling](https://www.econtalk.org/hanson-on-signalling/), Russ Roberts / Robin Hanson.<br />

+<span id="??">??</span>: See this [phone cradle](https://twitter.com/mbrennanchina/status/1128201958962032641) for boosting step counts.<br />

 [contact]:                          /contact